dancegit/autogen/ws_api_docs.md

      "content": "Analyze the sentiment of the following text: 'I love this product!'"
    }
    ```
-3. Listen for incoming messages and handle them according to their types.
+3. Listen for incoming messages and handle them according to their types:
+   - Update UI with status messages
+   - Display agent outputs and logs
+   - Handle and display the final answer
 4. Send periodic ping messages to keep the connection alive.
+5. Handle any error messages and implement appropriate error recovery.

 ## Notes

 - All messages are in JSON format.
 - The server may send multiple messages of various types during the execution of a single task.
 - Clients should be prepared to handle all message types, even if they're not explicitly using all of them.
+- Consider implementing a timeout mechanism on the client side for long-running tasks.